 Visit The Roman Baths

-The Roman Baths are probably on of the best things to do in Bath with kids, and it’s a great place to take children to learn more about the history of Bath.
-There’s an audio guide specifically for children, which to be honest we both enjoyed, and lots of artefacts from when the baths were used by the Romans.
+The Roman Baths are probably one of the best things to do in Bath with kids, and it’s a great place to take children to learn more about the history of Bath.
+There’s an audio guide specifically for children, which to be honest we both enjoyed, and lots of artefacts from when the roman bath spa were used by the Romans.

 Take The Bath City & Skyline Sightseeing Tours

 Going on the Bath sightseeing tours was a perfect way to break up our day and take a rest from walking around the city.
 I think it probably saved my daughter hitting that whining stage when she gets a bit tired so we can definitely recommend it as one of the fun things to do in Bath with kids.

-The city tour focuses on central Bath and lasts about 45 minutes.
-Our guide shared lots of interesting facts about Bath’s residents including Jayne Austen and Nicholas Cage!
+The Bath city tour focuses on Bath city centre and lasts about 45 minutes.
+Our tour guide shared lots of interesting facts about Bath’s residents including Jayne Austen and Nicholas Cage!
 We also got to see some places we hadn’t managed to reach on foot, like the famous Promenade.
-You can hop on and off the bus if there is a particular area you want to explore, but we equally enjoyed staying with the tour and taking the loop.
+You can hop on and off the bus if there is a particular area of Bath you want to explore, but we equally enjoyed staying with the tour and taking the loop.